Skip to content

 • File-based layers: Images, video, sequences

-• Nested comps: Comp-in-comp via the comp key
+• Nested comps: Composition-in-composition via the composition key

 • Animation: Keyframes with easing on transform and effect properties